Identity vs Confusion: Psychosocial Stage 5

 What is Identity vs. Confusion?

 Identity cohesion vs. role confusion is the fifth of Erikson’s Eight Stages of Psychosocial Development.
-It occurs between the ages of 12-18, and is typically when a person’s first “identity crisis” occurs.
-It has most famously been studied by Joan and Erik Erikson as well as James Marcia.
+It occurs between the ages of 12-18 and is typically when a person’s first “identity crisis” occurs.
+It has most famously been studied by Joan, Erik Erikson, and James Marcia.

 stages of psychosocial development